Artemis Fowl II: Fictional character biography

 In the third book, The Eternity Code, Artemis (in what he considers to be his last criminal act before his father recovers from his injuries) creates the C Cube, a mini super-computer based on the People's technology that is decades ahead of human technology.
-He plans to make a deal with Chicago technology businessman Jon Spiro over the Cube, but Spiro double-crosses Artemis, steals the Cube, and wounds Domovoi Butler in the process.
-Along with Holly Short and Foaly, Artemis succeeds in healing Butler and ensuring that Spiro does not discover the existence of the People through use of the C Cube.
-The C Cube is recovered, with the help of Foaly, Holly, Juliet (Butler's sister), and Mulch.
-But to gain the help of Foaly, Holly, and their Fairy technology, Artemis has to agree to Butler's, Juliet's and his own memories being wiped by the People, to avoid future misadventures.
-This happens at the end of the book.
+Artemis at the end of the book has to agree to Butler's, Juliet's and his own memories being wiped by the People, to avoid future misadventures.

-In the fourth book, The Opal Deception, Opal Koboi, who had been lying in an institution in a faked catatonic state, escapes with the help of pixie twins Mervall and Descant Brill, and begins plotting revenge against Julius Root, Holly Short, Foaly, and Artemis.
-Opal frames Holly for the murder of Julius Root and nearly terminates the now 14-year-old Artemis and Butler with a biological weapon.
+In the fourth book, The Opal Deception, Artemis gets nearly terminated with a biological weapon from Opal.
 Holly rescues Artemis after being injured while escaping Opal's weapon.
-But Opal still seeks revenge on Holly and Artemis, so she traps them in an abandoned amusement park (comprising copies of the Seven Wonders of the Ancient World plus four extra monuments determined by the People) with only hungry trolls for company.
-Meanwhile, Mulch Diggums has helped Butler regain his memories and together they save Holly and Artemis in the nick of time and also return Artemis's memory.
+But Opal still seeks revenge on Holly and Artemis, so she traps them in an abandoned amusement park with only hungry trolls for company.
+Artemis is saved when his memories are later returned.
 With help from Artemis, Butler, and Mulch, Holly prevents Opal from achieving her goal to uncover the Fairy People to humans.

 In the fifth book, The Lost Colony, Artemis works with the People to recover a young kidnapped demon imp from the 12-year-old child prodigy Minerva Paradizo.
-The team succeed in finding and rescuing the imp-warlock, but Artemis and Holly Short must then work to restore the imp's home, a floating island lost in a space and time Limbo, which threatens to breach its way onto Earth.
 In the process, several significant changes occur within the characters' lives.
 Artemis receives a small amount of magical power during the trip to Limbo, and swaps an eye with Holly on the return trip.
 The pair finds that they have been transported nearly three years into their future.
 Finally, Artemis learns that in the ensuing time he has become the older brother to twins, Beckett and Myles Fowl.